Tariq1981/BatchETLSparkFramework/README.md

     - **Name**: The name which will be given to the dataframe produced by the current transformation.
     - **Query**: The SQL query which will perform this transformation.
     - **StorageLevel**: It is the same as described above.
+  - **dfConnectorsList**: This is a list field.
+It contains list of target connectors which will be used to write the result.
+    Each item contains the following:
+    - **DataFrameName**: Name of the dataframe which will be written.
+    - **connector**: It is the same as the connector described above except that the connectorType value is 2.
+      This indicates that it is a target connector.
+    - **JobExecIdName**: Name of the column which will be added and populated with unique value for the run.